-Around 1346, to get separate council and jury chambers, the half-timber floor was demolished, and two brick floors were erected in its place, with a council hall downstairs and jury hall upstairs.
-The next expansion took place in the years 1379 – 1382, when a new courtroom was added and the ceiling dividing the two previously erected floors was demolished, so that a high council chamber was established.
-Around the courtyard, created after receiving the additional plot, the half-timber buildings of the so-called “town court” were situated.
+Around 1346, in order to obtain separate council and jury chambers, the half-timber floor was demolished, and in its place two brick storeys were erected, each slightly more than 3 meters high, with a council hall downstairs and jury chamber above.
+In the years 1379 – 1382, the town hall building was enlarged towards the west, erecting new rooms for the municipal weight and the courtroom (now Red Hall) on the purchased plots.
+Since the city council could not function in the former low hall, the ceiling dividing the two previously raised floors was demolished, so that a new high representative room was created (now the White Hall).
+Around the courtyard, after receiving the additional plot, the half-timber buildings of the so-called “city court” were situated.

-In the second half of the fifteenth century, the tower was raised, the height of the building elements was leveled, the low second floor was added, and a decorative gothic gable from the eastern side was made.
+Even in the mid-15th century, the town hall tower was small and made in a half-timber construction.
+In 1486, it was pulled down and a new one, brick was erected, in the middle of the southern façade.
+In 1492, it was decorated with a slender helmet covered with copper sheet.
+In the second half of the fifteenth century, the height of the building elements was also leveled, the low second floor was added, and a decorative Gothic gable from the eastern side was made.
 Finally, a three-storey building was obtained, while the fourth and fifth storeys were located in the attic part of the building.
-In the central part of the facade from Long Street (Długa), the clock tower grew to a height of 82 meters including a helmet.
+In the central part of the façade from Długa Street, the clock tower grew to a height of 82 meters (including a helmet).

 Currently, the restored town hall building houses the Historical Museum of the City of Gdańsk.
 Inside you can admire a lot of antique paintings and furniture that survived the war, and during the summer tourist season you can enter the observation gallery in the tower.
 Opening hours and ticket prices can be found on the official website of the museum here.